A Guide to Epcot with Kids

 Did you know that your little one can meet lots of Disney characters at Epcot?

 If you’re going to Epcot with kids, you’ll be glad to know that you can find classic Disney Characters – like Goofy and Donald Duck – at the Epcot Character Spot, near Innoventions West, in Future World.
 The characters are in front of very cute backgrounds, making it a great spot to get photos.
-You can utilize Disney’s Photopass service or use your own camera.
+You can utilize Disney’s Photoass service or use your own camera.
 This is a very popular spot and lines can get very long – they post the expected waiting time near the entrance.
+This area is closing temporarily beginning September 8, 2019.

 Remember that there are lots of characters who appear at the World Showcase Pavilions so don’t feel like you have to stand in a long line with your toddler to see – though this is the spot to find classic Disney characters like Donald Duck.